dkifty/detection_rda/README.md

 # frame = interval that you want to slice for frames ex) 30 -> int
 # ex) v2f('230831', 'MP4', 60)
 ```

-\n
-\n
-If you want to run detection model ...
+##If you want to run detection model ...
 - This model runs on conda env
 - cuda 11.3
 - cudnn 8.2.1